bglusman/debt_ceiling/README.md

 Main goal is to enforce a technical debt ceiling and tech debt reduction deadlines for your Ruby project programmatically via static analysis as part of your application's test suite.
 Eventually perhaps will aid in visualizing tech debt as a graph or graphs (breakind down debt into various categories and sources).

 Current features include:
-* configuring points per [RubyCritic](https://github.com/whitesmith/rubycritic) grade per file line
+* configuring points per [RubyCritic](https://github.com/whitesmith/rubycritic) grade per file line (add FULL_ANALYSIS=true for a lengthier analysis by RubyCritic including churn and more code smells, but same grading logic, made available for use by hooks)
 * Whitelisting/blacklisting files by matching path/filename
 * Modifying or replacing default calculation on a per file basis
 * Reporting the single greatest source of debt based on your definitions
 * Reporting total debt for the git repo based on your definitions
+* Adding cost for TODOs or deprecated references you specify (see .debt_ceiling.example)
 * Running the binary from a test suite to fail if debt ceiling is exceeded
 * Running the binary from a test suite to fail if debt deadline is missed